 Gonzaga implemented an initiative to recruit and support Pell-eligible students from the state of Washington.
-Recognizing the large financial gap for our highest need students, Gonzaga worked to first address meeting the need of Pell-eligible students in its home state.
-This new Pell initiative for Washington State high-need students was supported by strategically prioritizing University funds as well as by the Woldson Scholarship Fund, utilized to enhance the University's financial aid resources.
+Recognizing the large financial gap for our highest need students, Gonzaga worked to first address meeting the need of Pell-eligible students in its home state through a program known as the Magis Commitment.
+The Magis Commitment was supported by strategically prioritizing University funds as well as by the Woldson Scholarship Fund, utilized to enhance the University's financial aid resources.

-Since the approval of the Strategic Plan in 2015, approximately 18% of undergraduates who were granted a degree received a Pell Grant at some point during their time at Gonzaga.
-88% of the Pell Grant students also borrowed from a federal loan program.
-The average amount borrowed by these students was $32,981.
+In Gonzaga's class of 2020, approximately 16% of undergraduates who were granted a degree received a Pell Grant at some point during their time at Gonzaga.
+84% of the Pell Grant students also borrowed from a federal loan program.
+The average amount borrowed by these students was $27,842.

 On average, 60% of graduating seniors borrow through the federal loan program.
 The average debt at graduation of these first-time undergraduate students can be found in the table below:

 |Academic Year||AY 11-12||AY 12-13||AY 13-14||AY 14-15||AY 15-16||AY 16-17||AY 17-18||AY 18-19||AY 19-20|

 |The average cumulative principal borrowed:||$25,263||$26,740||$25,753||$24,796||$25,828||$24,482||$24,244||$24,345||$22,745|